Law school applications: Personal statements

 After your LSAT and GPA, your personal statements is the most important part of each law school application.
 You should plan to spend a significant amount of time on it.
 While every personal statement is, by its nature, different, there are a few basic points to keep in mind as you write.

 First, read the prompts carefully!
 Each school poses a somewhat different set of questions, and they are looking for essays that are responsive to their specific prompts.
-In Fall 2023, most law schools revised their prompts, and you may find you need to write different versions of your core statement for each school.
+In Fall 2023, most law schools revised their prompts, and we expect more changes in Fall 2024.
+You may find you need to write different versions of your core statement for each school.
 Indeed, you may need to write entirely different personal statements for some schools.

 Second, consider your audience.
 Admissions officials read every single personal statement they receive.
 At some schools, this literally means that one person is reading hundreds or thousands of essays; at others, the committees or admissions offices split up the stack.
 Either way, your statement is one of a very large number the reader will be reviewing, perhaps late into the night.